 Bonus GitLab tip: Integrate with DeskTime

-Last, but not least on our beginner Gitlab tips and tricks list is integrating GitLab with the DeskTime time tracking tool.
+Last, but not least on our beginner Gitlab tips and tricks list is integrating GitLab with the DeskTime time tracker.
 The integration helps you track and complete your work with added efficiency.

 Connecting GitLab with DeskTime is quick and easy:

 - Open your DeskTime account, on the left side menu, find Settings, click it, then select Integrations

 - Find GitLab integration among the options that appear and hit the green Activate button

 - When a pop-up window appears, add the needed details – paste your GitLab account’s base URL and the access token you can create in GitLab profile settings

 Note: To track your GitLab project time with DeskTime, make sure you’ve marked your projects and tasks as public.

 Now go and give GitLab a go – with these beginner tips and tricks, the tool will be as easy to use as possible!

 Did you find this article useful?
 Give it a clap!